fun4seb/GitNotes/2020 ~ Fall/URBS230/URBS230 - Week 1.md

 	- Social reproduction

 # Urbanization
-> Urbanization ~ relative growth of urban vs. rural areas
+> Urbanization ~ Relative growth of urban vs. rural areas

 - Urbanization can be quantified in a variety of ways:
 	- **Level** = current level of urbanization in a place